AgnostiqHQ/covalent/doc/source/troubleshooting.rst

 Connection timeout error when using Self-hosted Covalent
 --------------------------------------------------------

-If a user is getting a connection timeout error while using self-hosted Covalent, it is likely that the local and self-hosted servers.
-In this case, the user needs to ensure that the ``dispatcher address`` is explicitly set and that the corresponding Covalent server is actually running.
+If a user is getting a connection timeout error while using self-hosted Covalent, it is likely that the local and self-hosted servers are getting mixed up.
+In this case, the user needs to ensure that the dispatcher address is explicitly set and that the corresponding Covalent server is actually running.